mcjoules/html-learning/learning-notes/Markdown-pandoc.md

 ### Reduce HTML elements in Markdown
 When possible, avoid using HTML elements in Markdown, e.g. links, italics, bold.
 Focus on using Markdown syntax.

+### Beautify and Markdown syntax
+Beware that **Beautify** may affect some Markdown syntax.
+Use with caution in Markdown.